NoID1290/WSG-Weather-Still-Generator/README.md

 4. Create videos if configured
 5. Wait for the refresh interval and repeat

+---

+## 🖥️ GUI Console (experimental)

+A minimal WinForms GUI provides an embedded console to view application and FFmpeg logs and run actions interactively.

+- Launch the GUI by running the application without flags.
+Use `--nogui` to run the original console mode.
+- Quick test flags:
+  - `--create-test-images` — create a small set of test images.
+  - `--make-video-now` — generate a video from images immediately (console mode).
+  - `--smoke-gui` — instantiate the GUI code in a smoke test (no visible window).
+  - `--smoke-make-video` — instantiate GUI handlers and run a make-video to exercise log parsing.

+- The GUI includes:
+  - **Start / Stop** background worker
+  - **Make Video Now** button
+  - **Settings** dialog for output directory and video timing
+  - **Log filter** and **search** box
+  - **Progress** indicator and status label

+Settings changed in the GUI are saved back to `appsettings.json`.

 ## 📝 Configuration

 All settings are managed in **`appsettings.json`** without requiring recompilation.